Sytchie/cqca/README.md

 The patterns in the change are discussed in this notebook.

 In this notebook, the lattice is always 1-dimensional (i.e., a spin chain).

-**Disclaimer:**
-This notebook heavily relies on the paper [TODO citation].
-However, notations, results and interpretations might differ.

 ## Environment Preparation
 Technical necessities for the notebook to work properly.